elizabethwyss/Latch/readme.md

 ## Policy

-This folder contains the files for the simple policy language used to process manifests.
+This folder contains the files for the policy language as well as details for writing policies.

 ### analyzeManifestList.js